 Customer experience (CX) design is the foundation of great customer experiences.
-But once you’ve implemented a CX strategy, how do you continue to create new experiences your customers will delight in?
+But how do you create a customer experience design strategy, and once you’ve implemented it, how do you continue to create new experiences your customers will delight in?

 Read on to understand how to build an effective customer experience design program, and how to implement experiences your customers will love.